Cuisenaire rods: History

 Gattegno named the rods "Cuisenaire rods" and began trialing and popularizing them.
-Seeing that the rods allowed students "to expand on their latent mathematical abilities in a creative and enjoyable fashion", Gattegno's pedagogy shifted radically as he began to stand back and allow students to take a leading role:
+Seeing that the rods allowed pupils "to expand on their latent mathematical abilities in a creative and enjoyable fashion", Gattegno's pedagogy shifted radically as he began to stand back and allow pupils to take a leading role:

 Cuisenaire's gift of the rods led me to teach by non-interference making it necessary to watch and listen for the signs of truth that are made, but rarely recognized.

 While the material has found an important place in myriad teacher-centered lessons, Gattegno's student-centered practice also inspired a number of educators.
 The French-Canadian educator Madeleine Goutard in her 1963 Mathematics and Children, wrote:

 The teacher is not the person who teaches him what he does not know.
 He is the one who reveals the child to himself by making him more conscious of, and more creative with his own mind.
-The parents of a little girl of six who was using the Cuisenaire rods at school marveled at her knowledge and asked her: 'Tell us how the teacher teaches you all this', to which the little girl replied: 'The teacher teaches us nothing.
-We find everything out for ourselves.'
+The parents of a little girl of six who was using the Cuisenaire rods at school marveled at her knowledge and asked her: "Tell us how the teacher teaches you all this", to which the little girl replied: "The teacher teaches us nothing.
+We find everything out for ourselves."

 John Holt, in his 1964 How Children Fail, wrote: